coconutcastle/comp310-winter23/src/README.md

 Note that due to using a separate project repository than the one originally submitted and having it be corrected very late, the autograder has never successfully found this repository.
 Therefore, I cannot say for certain that there will be no compilation errors/warnings or issues that arise remotely not not locally.

+There are some memory leakage issues due to uses of `strdup()` in the starter code.

 ## To Run

 ### Compilation